VinsDev/movie-list-app/README.md

 - **Tailwind CSS**: Utility-first CSS framework.
 - **React Router**: Declarative routing for React.
 - **Redux**: Predictable state container for JavaScript apps.
+- **The Movie Database (TMDb) API**: A comprehensive database for movie and TV information.

 ## Contact

-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact vinsdev185@gmail.com.